- Free delivery over £40

-Metronidazole 400mg tablets are a type of antibiotic.
 Bacterial vaginosis is thought to be caused by a change in the natural balance of bacteria that live in the vagina.
-Metronidazole helps to kill some of the excess bacteria that occur in BV and return the balance of bacteria to normal.
+Because Metronidazole has antibiotic properties, it helps to kill excess bacteria and return the balance to normal, reducing the symptoms.

-Metronidazole (also spelled Metronidazol) can be used to treat a number of different infections however, it can be supplied online by The Independent Pharmacy to treat Bacterial Vaginosis (BV) in women.
-It is an effective BV treatment, that can typically clear symptoms in two to three days and should be taken for the full one week course.
+Metronidazole (also spelt Metronidazol) can be used to treat a number of different bacterial infections, though we only prescribe it to treat Bacterial Vaginosis (BV) in women.
+It is an effective BV treatment that can typically clear symptoms in two to three days and should be taken for the full course.

-You may qualify for BV treatment online if you have had it:
+You may qualify for BV treatment online if you have:

-- Your symptoms include fishy odour and may include a thin discharge
+- Developed vaginal symptoms such as a fishy odour and a thin discharge

-If you have not suffered from BV before, your symptoms are not typical of BV or you have had a negative test result, you should see your GP or local sexual health clinic for further investigation.
+If you have not suffered from BV before, your symptoms are not typical of BV, or you have had a negative test result, you should see your GP or visit a local sexual health clinic for further investigation.

-If you are not sure whether your symptoms are caused by bacterial vaginosis, you can use a Canestest Home Kit to correctly diagnose your symptoms.
-Vaginal discharge and odour can be caused by a number of different infections, including STIs, so it's important to make sure you are receiving the correct treatment for your condition.
+If you are not sure whether your symptoms are caused by bacterial vaginosis, you can use a Canestest Home Kit to check.
+Vaginal discharge and odour can be caused by a number of different bacterial infections, including STIs, so it's important to make sure you correctly identify your condition: only then can you find the right treatment.

-Metronidazole is the only oral option for treating bacterial vaginosis, however, there are other treatments available:
+Metronidazole is the only oral option for treating bacterial vaginosis, but there are other treatments available:

 - Zidoval is a vaginal gel that contains metronidazole.
 The gel is inserted into the vagina daily for 5 days and treats the infection locally.
 It is a prescription-only treatment that can be purchased after a short online consultation.

-Take ONE tablet TWICE daily for SEVEN days.
+Take 1 oral tablet twice daily for 7 days.
 Metronidazole should be taken with or after food.

-You should avoid alcohol whilst taking Metronidazole and for at least 48 hours after your course has finished.
+You should avoid alcohol while taking Metronidazole and for at least 48 hours after your course has finished.
 Alcohol can cause a serious interaction with Metronidazole that results in nausea and vomiting.